sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 ### Architecture

 1. IT Solutions and IT products loose coupling boundaries are at the Business Capability Model level.
-2. IT Solutions architecture use Lock-In Assessment Framework
+   1. Duplication of IT Products or IT Solutions is acceptable as long as they are for different business capabilities.
+2. IT Products are risk assessed for Lock-In situations with the IT Products risk assessment framework

 ## Coherent set of actions

 - Define the <EARB standard definition of IT Solutions>
-  - Senior Advisors, Solution Architecture.
-Business Architecture, Technical Architecture
+  - Senior Advisors, Architecture teams (Business Arch, EA, Solution Arc, Technical Arc), Senior Advisors, ARC, Technical Standards Working Group (TSWG), and ultimately EARB
-- Produce IT Solution Risk Assessment Framework (leverage ESDC Business Capability Model)
+- Produce IT Solution Risk Assessment Framework (leverage ESDC Business Capability Model, etc.)
+  - Same as above with the addition of CDO, EOps
+- Produce IT Product Risk Assessment Framework (E.g.: Technology and Vendor lock-in, maintenance, customization, etc.)
   - <!-- #TODO: Add list of stakeholders -->
-- Operational Expense vs Capital Expense Financial Framework
+- Produce Operational Expense vs Capital Expense Financial Framework
   - Cloud CoE, CFOB, IITB Finance, etc.
 - Software Legal Terms Guidance for OSS adoption, Cloud Subscriptions, Shared risk and responsibility
   - Legal, CCoE, CFOB IPPM, TBS Procurement
-- Dependency Risk Assessment Framework
-  - <!-- #TODO: Add list of stakeholders -->
 - Endorsement of the ESDC OSS Framework (Add Link)

 ## Measuring the Strategy's success